-- (1) The Contractor may pay a sign-on supplement to recruit employees with critical skills. - (2) An annual retention increment is authorized to retain employees with critical skills or whose expertise is critical to the completion of a specific project.
+- (1) The Contractor may pay a sign-on bonus to recruit employees with critical skills. - (2) An annual retention bonus is authorized to retain employees with critical skills or whose expertise is critical to the completion of a specific project. - (3) The Contractor is authorized to provide service credit to critical skill newhires for previous relevant experience at another DOE facility or external organization.
+Credited service may be used to establish eligibility for, or determine accrual of, service-based benefits (i.e., vacation accruals, vesting, or severance - unless severance has been paid for prior service as indicated in Clause H.19), in accordance with the contractor's policies.